ivanantipin/transaqgrpc/README.md

 #### Known issues

-1. russian encodings does not look good in console output
+1. russian messages does not look good in console output
 2. port is unprotected - hackers can break this from outside!! need to enable SSL in grpc